 - Evening: No screens.
 Just food and talk.

-The Game-Changer Card: We pulled the "Elephant in the Room" card.
+The card that cracked us open: We pulled the "Elephant in the Room" card.
 The prompt was: "What is an unspoken issue that should be discussed before it becomes too big?"

 After 10 years, you think you've said it all.
 You haven't.
 We talked for three hours about boredom.
 About fear of stagnation.
 About how much we missed the version of us that went to concerts on Tuesdays.